motopress/getwid/readme.txt

 == Changelog ==

-= 2.3.0, Aug 28 2026 =
+= 3.0.0, Aug 28 2026 =
-* Migrated all blocks to API version 3, removed editor deprecation warnings, and fixed iframe compatibility.
+* Modernized all Getwid blocks to use the latest WordPress Block API and native block asset loading, improving compatibility, stability, and performance.

 = 2.2.0, Apr 24 2026 =
 * Fixed potential security vulnerability in Google Maps block.